-Apraxia is a side effect of brain damage that causes difficulty with coordinating muscle movements.
+Apraxia is a possible secondary effect of brain damage that causes difficulty with executing coordinated muscle movements.

 Apraxia can manifest in a number of different ways, depending on where the brain damage occurred.
-The most common type of apraxia is apraxia of speech, which affects the orofacial muscles causing difficulty with mouth/facial movements such as winking, coughing, etc. This type can also include difficulties with speech (apraxia of speech).
+The most common type of apraxia is buccofacial or orofacial apraxia, which affects the orofacial muscles causing difficulty with mouth/facial movements such as winking, coughing, etc. This type can also include difficulties with speech (apraxia of speech).

 This article will explain the different causes and types of apraxia after brain injury, plus some helpful treatments.